blakeembrey/dombars/README.md

   test: false
 });

-// Append the template directly to the body element. document.body.appendChild(template);
+// Append the template directly to the body element and watch the magic happen. document.body.appendChild(template);
 ```